big-unibo/STGraph-evaluation/README.md

 - `/data`: contains experimental data mentioned in the article;
 - `/figures`: contains the article figures;
 - `/architectures`: contains the implementations of STGraph and its competitors;
-- `STGraph.ipynb`: Python notebook to reproduce articles figures from data.
+- `STGraph.ipynb`: Python notebook to reproduce articles figures from data;
+- `requirements.txt`: highlights the mandatory dependencies to run the postprocessing scripts.

 ### Experiments reproducibility